 Rewriting the playbook with data

 PFF analyzes football in more detail than anyone else on the planet.
 And despite a team of over 500, there are limitations on what can be accomplished by just humans alone.
-But by leveraging millions of data points from every game over the last 13 NFL seasons, and using ML models built on SageMaker on AWS, PFF is leading the way in how players are analyzed and evaluated.
+By leveraging millions of data points from every game over the last 14 NFL seasons, and using ML models built on Amazon SageMaker on AWS, PFF is leading the way in how players are analyzed and evaluated.

 In 2003 Hornsby was inspired to follow Zimmerman’s footsteps in grading games and in 2006, took it a step further, while maintaining the spirit of Zimmerman’s high bar in accuracy and equity over conventional wisdom, by taking it online and crowdsourcing the analysis and grading of every player in every game, founding PFF in Luton, England.

 Cris Collinsworth, 16-time Sports Emmy award-winning broadcaster and former NFL wide receiver, has traveled a lot but has always had roots in Ohio.
 Born in Dayton, his father Abraham Lincoln Collinsworth (who was born on Abraham Lincoln’s birthday) was one of the top scorers in Kentucky high school basketball history and in 1958 won the national championship.
 Athleticism ran in the family.
 After playing college ball for the Florida Gators, Cris Collinsworth was drafted in the second round of the NFL draft by the Cincinnati Bengals for the 1981 season, returning to Ohio for his entire eight-year NFL career.
-Upon retirement from the NFL, Collinsworth began a 30+ year second career in broadcasting, starting with local Cincinnati talk radio station WLW, and currently in his 10th season on NBC’s Sunday Night Football.
+Upon retirement from the NFL, Collinsworth began a 30-plus year broadcasting career in Cincinnati and is currently on NBC’s Sunday Night Football.

 In June 2014, Collinsworth was scouring the internet looking for information to help him with a post-game show and stumbled across PFF’s website, with color-coded depth charts rating each player.
 He immediately bought a subscription to learn more.
 Later, Collinsworth emailed the company to see if they could provide even more insights and within five minutes received a phone call.
 It was Neil Hornsby.